2006–07 Barangay Ginebra Kings season

 The 2006–07 Barangay Ginebra Kings season was the 28th season of the franchise in the Philippine Basketball Association (PBA).

 Key dates

 August 20: The 2006 PBA Draft took place in Fort Bonifacio, Taguig.

+Occurrences

+San Miguel Beermen general manager Samboy Lim was appointed as Ginebra's manager replacing Allan Caidic.
+Caidic who was assigned to Coca-Cola Tigers, but eventually returned to Ginebra after being replaced by JB Bailon.